chimera-linux/cports/Usage.md

 * `-N`, `--no-remote` Never use remote repositories to fetch dependencies.
 * `-r REPO`, `--repository-path REPO` *(default: `packages`)* Set the path to the local repository to build packages in.
+* `-R REPO`, `--alt-repository REPO` *(default: None)* Create packages into an alternative repository.
+This is a completely separate repository path.
+When installing dependencies, both repositories are considered; when checking for whether to build at all, only the alternative repository is considered.
+This is useful for doing various quick tests and so on without messing up your main repo, while still pulling build dependencies from the primary one.
 * `-s SOURCES`, `--sources-path SOURCES` *(default: `sources`)* Set the path to the sources cache.
 * `-t`, `--temporary` Create a temporary `bldroot` for the build.
 The `-b` argument